Internship-Alerts/Basic-Level-Pattern-Problems/README.md

-# Basic-Level-Pattern-Problems
+# Pattern-Problems
-Basic Level Pattern Problems by Internship Alerts
+There are two pdf documents available for Basic & Advanced Pattern Practice Questions.

+Do it nicely.
+Happy Learning